 A very important part of the programme is the Teaching Practice Experience, TPE (Scholiki Embiria).
-It takes up 2/5 of the total duration of the programme and carries 50% of the final mark for the course.
-Trainees are obliged to observe lessons of a duration of 100 teaching periods (a teaching period lasts for 45 minutes) and they are also required to engage themselves in teaching for 50 periods in a real school environment.
+Trainees are obliged to participate in a number of lessons and are also required to teach in a real school environment.
 Essential and indispensable parts of the TPE are school involvement and the assignment of a mentor for each trainee.
 Therefore, trainees are encouraged to participate in all school activities and have to keep a portfolio of their teaching practice experience, according to the directions of their assigned mentor.